helidon-io/helidon/webclient/README.md

 When using TLS, the client will use ALPN (protocol negotiation) to use appropriate HTTP version (either 1.1, or 2).

-Client Alt-Svc use is opt-in through the optional common `ClientAltSvcConfig` (`alt-svc`) configuration.
+Client Alt-Svc support is a preview feature and is opt-in through the optional common `ClientAltSvcConfig` (`alt-svc`) configuration.
 Within a present configuration, `enabled` defaults to `true`; an empty `protocols` list allows every available supporting provider, while a non-empty list is an exact, case-sensitive ALPN protocol filter.
 The current HTTP/2 provider uses the `h2` protocol ID.

 Initial Alt-Svc support accepts advertisements only from HTTPS origins and only for alternatives on the same host, although the port may differ.
 Using an alternative changes only the connection endpoint; the request scheme and